 3.1.
 Exhaust emissions approval of a parent vehicle

+3.1.1.
 The parent vehicle should demonstrate its capability to adapt to any fuel composition that may occur across the market.
 In the case of LPG there are variations in C3/C4 composition.
 In the case of NG/biomethane there are generally two types of fuel, high calorific fuel (H-gas) and low calorific fuel (L-gas), but with a significant spread within both ranges; they differ significantly in Wobbe index.
+These variations are reflected in the reference fuels.

+In the case of a flex fuel H2NG vehicle, the composition range may vary from 0 % hydrogen to a maximum percentage of hydrogen within the mixture, which shall be specified by the manufacturer.
+The parent vehicle shall demonstrate its capability to adapt to any percentage, within the range specified by the manufacturer.
+It shall also demonstrate its capability to adapt to any NG/biomethane composition that may occur across the market, regardless of the percentage of hydrogen in the mixture.

-These variations are reflected in the reference fuels.3.1.1.
-The parent vehicle(s) shall be tested in the test Type I on the two extreme reference fuels of Annex 10a.If the transition from one fuel to another is in practice aided through the use of a switch, this switch shall not be used during type approval.
+3.1.2.
+In the case of vehicles fuelled by LPG, NG/biomethane, the parent vehicle(s) shall be tested in the Type I test on the two extreme reference fuels of Annex 10a.
+In the case of NG/biomethane, if the transition from one fuel to another is in practice aided through the use of a switch, this switch shall not be used during type approval.
 In such a case on the manufacturer's request and with the agreement of the Technical Service the pre-conditioning cycle referred in paragraph 6.3. of Annex 4a may be extended.

-3.1.2.
-The vehicle(s) is (are) considered to conform if, with both reference fuels, the vehicle complies with the emission limits.
+In the case of flex fuel H2NG vehicles, the parent vehicle shall be tested in the Type I test with the following fuel compositions:

+– 100 % H-gas.

+– 100 % L-gas.

+– The mixture of H-gas and the maximum percentage of hydrogen specified by the manufacturer.

+– The mixture of L-gas and the maximum percentage of hydrogen specified by the manufacturer.

 3.1.3.
+The vehicle is considered to conform if, under the tests and reference fuels mentioned in paragraph 3.1.2., the vehicle complies with the emission limits.

-The ratio of emission results "r" should be determined for each pollutant as shown below:
+3.1.4.
+In the case of vehicles fuelled by LPG or NG/biomethane, the ratio of emission results “r” shall be determined for each pollutant as follows: